We found 14 urologists near Manchester, NH.

 Clinical interests: Inguinal Hernia, Minimally Invasive Surgery, Circumcision, Neuro-Urologic Disorders, Vesicoureteral ...
 (Read more)

-Dr. Edward Chibaro specializes in urology (urinary tract disease) and practices in Derry, NH and Manchester, NH.
-He graduated from Georgetown University School of Medicine.
+Dr. Edward Chibaro's medical specialty is urology (urinary tract disease).
+Dr. Chibaro's professional affiliations include VAMC Manchester and Lahey Clinic.
+He studied medicine at Georgetown University School of Medicine.
 He trained at Lahey Clinic, Caritas St. Elizabeth's Medical Center, and Beth Israel Deaconess Medical Center for residency.
-Patients rated Dr. Chibaro highly, giving him an average of 4.0 stars out of 5.
-Dr. Chibaro takes Most Insurance Plans insurance.
-His distinctions include: Alpha Epsilon Delta Internatioonal Premedical and Honor Society..
-His hospital/clinic affiliations include VAMC Manchester and Lahey Clinic.
-He is open to new patients.
+His average rating from his patients is 4.0 stars out of 5.
+Dr. Chibaro honors Most Insurance Plans insurance.
+He has received professional recognition including the following: Alpha Epsilon Delta Internatioonal Premedical and Honor Society..
+He is accepting new patients.

-Dr. Stephen Smith is an urologist.
-Dr. Smith accepts Medicare insurance.
-He is a graduate of the University of Massachusetts Medical School.
-He completed his residency training at Lahey Clinic.
-Dr. Smith is professionally affiliated with Elliot Health System (EHS).
+Dr. Stephen Smith, who practices in Manchester, NH, is a medical specialist in urology (urinary tract disease).
+He honors Medicare insurance.
+He is a graduate of the University of Massachusetts Medical School and a graduate of Lahey Clinic's residency program.
+Dr. Smith is affiliated with Elliot Health System (EHS).

 Conditions / Treatments